DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 Agentic and web browsing

-The honest summary that emerges across these benchmarks: V4-Pro is decisively the best open-weight model on coding and competitive programming, competitive on agentic tasks, and roughly 3–6 months behind the closed frontier on world-knowledge reasoning2.
+The honest summary that emerges across these benchmarks: V4-Pro is decisively the best open-weight model on coding and competitive programming, competitive on agentic tasks, and roughly 3–8 percentage points behind the closed frontier on world-knowledge reasoning and the hardest software-engineering benchmarks28.

 | Tier | Per million tokens |